Best Post Office savings account rates evaluated

 Post Office Money customer reviews

 In our independent 2024 customer satisfaction survey, 89% of Post Office Money customers said they’d recommend the brand to a friend.
 Customers highlighted the bank’s trustworthy reputation and excellent customer service.
-However, some cited its interest rate could be better.
+However, some cited its interest rates could be better.

 One customer commented: “It has everything you need.
 There’s always post offices around”